tisimst/mcerp/doc/distribution_constructors.rst

-Here are a set of **equivalent constructors** that I've found to be **easier to use** for the most common kinds of distributions (the location, scale, and shape parameters are described in the respective Wikipedia pages):
+Here are a set of **equivalent constructors** that I've found to be **easier to use** for the most common kinds of distributions (the location, scale, and shape parameters are described in the respective web pages):

 +--------------------------------------------------------------------------------------------------------+
 | **Continuous Distributions**                                                                           |